The Team

 The practice has been a very supportive learning environment during my final GP training terms.
 Everyone at the practice has a collegiate and friendly approach and there have been plenty of opportunities for formal and informal teaching.
 I have been able to see a wide range of patients, of all ages.
 This clinical experience has played a significant role in helping me achieve RACGP fellowship.
 It's been a great year and I highly recommend the practice as a GP training placement.

-• Mandy Broadrick (Practice Manager)
+• Susan Smart (Practice Manager)

 • Lisa Gibson (Office Manager)